Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Typically, when we think about accessing the blockchain through a cold wallet, we expect a complicated user experience.
 Interstellar aims to change  this perception through a new approach and technology.

 We strongly believe that securely linking and registering access device security components with a blockchain-based autonomous system is an extremely powerful concept.
-It can provide a future-proof solution for addressing the current security, usability, and privacy issues associated with current *centralized* non-custodial wallet software.
+It can provide a future-proof solution for addressing the current security, usability, and privacy issues associated with current **centralized** non-custodial wallet software.

 In terms of security, this approach  utilizes the current and future mobile device security capabilities by implementing a secure distributed protocol.
 It addresses the current lack of third-party protection and management while also adding the necessary decentralized backend services to enhance security against evolving cyber threats.

 Regarding usability, the approach simplify the user experience by adding specific and transparent services.

-> We can even potentially include in the future an AI assistant/co-pilot to help the user e.g manage complex transactions using ad-hoc generated cross-chain smart contracts based on user prompts.

 Privacy can also be addressed using methods such as stealth addresses and other private schemes.